 The cabinets above feature glass doors on both sides, creating a transparent, airy feeling and a wonderful display space.
-The end cabinets depth extended to create visual interest, and symmetry.
-Finished in Painted Linen, the cabinet interiors perfectly match the exterior.
+The end cabinets depth extended to create visual interest, as well as, symmetry.
+Finished in Painted Linen, the cabinet interiors also perfectly match the exterior.
 Crown molding created by layering two styles completes the exceptionally elegant effect.
 And for a final dressy touch, light-rail molding trims the cabinet’s bottom edge.
 (Doors are shipped prepped for insert.
 Glass was supplied by the customer.)

 Factory modifications: Prepped for insert peninsula doors, matching interior, increased depth